People often debate what is or isn’t horror. Good horror taps into our deepest fears, but what makes horror scary differs for everyone.

 - The Blair Witch Project – Totally and mind-numbingly petrifying.
 You don’t see any monsters or ghosts, but there is SOMETHING there.
 Love it.

-- The Others – I love it when the protagonist is in the forefront.
-And in the background, there is the very slightest of movement, maybe just the moving of a door or something falling to the ground — especially when combined with a very claustrophobic atmosphere.
+- The Others – I love it when the protagonist is at the forefront.
+And in the background, there is the very slightest movement, maybe just the moving of a door or something falling to the ground — especially when combined with a very claustrophobic atmosphere.

 - The Woman in Black – Pretty much for the same reasons as above.

 So, when I’m alone and there’s a noise, I don’t think that it’s Frankenstein’s monster, Dracula, the Creature from the Black Lagoon, or Freddie Kruger.
 My mind has a whole host of other, unworldly delights that it can send my way; at least until I realize that it’s just the heating coming back on, and I can go back to sleep.

 I like to write my books that way, too.

 The Twelve is a homage to The Others and The Woman in Black.
 In the Mood… For Murder is a thriller, but it’s also horror.
 It’s the kind of horror that, if you think about it too much, can be the scariest of all.
 It’s real-life horror.
 We’re not talking about a monster who wears a mask here.
 We’re talking about your best friend, a family member, or anyone.
 The monster is hiding in plain sight.